 20% of childhood scald burns caused by microwaving instant noodles, says study

 Recently, a new study conducted by scientists has revealed that 20% of childhood scald burns were caused by microwaving instant noodles and soup.

 Unlike normal burns, scald burns come from exposure to hot liquids or steam.
 Some cases of scald burns may need hospitalization or surgery.

-Dr Michael Cooper is the director of Staten Island University Hospital’s burn center in New York Cit.
+Dr Michael Cooper is the director of Staten Island University Hospital’s burn centre in New York City.
 He says that the study’s results confirm what happens in reality.

 “We do see instant soup and noodle burns with kids in this age group,” he said.

 Thankfully, these kids could return home after treatment in the emergency room.
 They weren’t hospitalised and needed less than 14 days to recover.

 “These burns are painful, but most appear to be superficial,” he explained.